 The great majority of the Burns papers are in English, but there are roughly ten items in German and a few items in French and Russian (Cyrillic script).

 Collection is open for research.
 However, originals of high-value correspondence are restricted except for use under direct staff supervision.
-Patrons should use either CD-ROM surrogates or photocopies of originals.
+Patrons are requested to use either CD-ROM surrogates or photocopies of originals in boxes 1-3.

 Please contact Research Services staff before visiting the David M. Rubenstein Rare Book & Manuscript Library to use this collection.

 The copyright interests in this collection have not been transferred to Duke University.
 For more information, consult the copyright section of the Regulations and Procedures of the David M. Rubenstein Rare Book & Manuscript Library.

 Although high-value correspondence can be accessed in several formats, the papers housed in boxes 1-3 are the only complete record of exchanges.
-These boxes contain photocopies of high-value correspondence along with their original attachments, originals of other correspondence (including originals signed by mechanical means), and original onion-skin copies of Burns's out-going correspondence.
-Originals of high-value correspondence, without the corresponding attachments, are housed separately in box 16 and are closed to use.
+These boxes contain photocopies of high-value correspondence along with their original attachments, originals of other correspondence (including originals signed by mechanical means), and original onion-skin paper copies of Burns's out-going correspondence.
+Originals of high-value correspondence, without the corresponding attachments, are housed separately in boxes 13 and 15, and are closed to use.

 Organized alphabetically by correspondent and then chronologically, the bulk of this subseries documents Burns's work with several presidential administrations.
 Correspondents include Dwight D. Eisenhower, John F. Kennedy, Richard Nixon, Jimmy Carter, Ronald Reagan, George H. W. Bush, Spiro Agnew, Nelson Rockefeller, and Hubert Humphrey.
 The subseries also includes correspondence with his mentor, Wesley Clair Mitchell, and with his students, economists Milton Friedman and George Stigler.
 Burns's correspondence with presidents Eisenhower and Nixon constitute the most significant part of the subseries.
 These exchanges cover domestic economic matters such as recession, monetary and fiscal policies to regulate inflation and unemployment; international political and economic matters; and domestic political issues such as elections and party politics.